Who can witness a will?

 Common situations

-• You're writing a will without professional help and want to ensure it's done properly
+• writing a will without professional help and wanting to ensure it is done properly

 • You're unsure whether a particular family member can act as a witness